ccorcino24/tennis_game/README.md

 # tennis_game
-An old school Tennis Game Coded in Javascript
+An old school Tennis Game Clone Coded in Javascript

 TO PLAY:
 1. git clone or download file.